Anger Management Strategies for Students

 Research suggests that 1 in every 12 students suffer from anger disorder, i.e., they experience violent outbursts of rage.
 Anger management issues are two to three times more common in males than in females.

 One of the most important reasons why anger in students must be controlled is because of its impact on their mental and physical health.
 Excessive anger results in increased anxiety, insomnia, and makes students more susceptible to depression and irritability.
-Moreover, uncontrollable rage can lead to headaches, indigestion and skin problems amongst young people.
+Moreover, uncontrollable rage can lead to headaches, indigestion and skin problems among young people.

 Students who suffer from anger management issues resolve to violence and tend to express themselves aggressively, either physically i.e. by pushing, hitting, throwing things or verbally i.e. by swearing and shouting.

-This puts their classmates, teachers and family members at the risk of being hurt.
+This puts their classmates, teachers and family members at risk of being hurt.
 Violence amongst students also results in them committing criminal activities when they are unable to control themselves.
 It is therefore necessary to understand the importance of dealing with anger for middle schoolers and teens.

 7 Ways to Manage Anger As Students